muntaqamahmood/techPrepScheduler/README.md

-Please use this repository for project files.

-- Do not publish your project code to a public repository.
-- You must only write your project proposal in this `README.md`

-This README.md is to be replaced by your project proposal:

-- Project title and team name
-  - Project title: TechPrep Scheduler
-  - Team Name: a-synchronizers
+# Project title: TechPrep Scheduler | Team Name: a-synchronizers

-- Your focus (frontend focused or backend focused)
+## Description of our web application:
+A website for software engineers or cs students to practice mock technical interviews, a user can sign up and choose between 2 roles, an interviewer or an interviewee.
+They can choose available times and our program will match another eligible user for a scheduled mock interview, the mock interview will have a shared code editor + compiler and the users will be able to communicate with each other with chatbox, and voice chat and webcam.
+These features will make the interview experience more realistic and will help people get better at technical rounds in tech interviews.

+### Backend focused:
+Our web application is Backend focused due to the fact that we need to save mock interview sessions, using a code editor and have the code compiled all in the backend.
+We also are going to provide communication features such as webcam, voice call, chat, etc so these features will need the use of a socket api and will make our web app more backend focused.
+We will still try our best to make our web app look nice on the frontend.

+### Tech Stack (for now):
+  - MongoDB (Database)
+  - Express (Backend)
+  - React (Frontend)
-  - Backend focused
+  - Nodejs (Backend)

-- Team members with student numbers
+##### Team members with student numbers:
   - Andrew Qian: 1006444224
   - Shence Yang: 1006975285
   - Muntaqa Mahmood: 1007196927

-- Description of the web application: A website for software engineers or cs students to practice mock technical interviews, a user can sign up and choose available times and our program will match another eligible user for a scheduled mock interview, the mock interview will have a shared code editor/compiler and the users will be able to interview each other with chatbox, voice chat and webcam.

-- What complexity points will this project contain
+## Complexity points our project will contain:
-  - React flow (2) - interactive node-based UIs
+  - React flow (2)
+    - interactive node-based UIs for interview flow visualization
+    - Real-time feedback for interviewees
+    - Interactive decision trees
-  - sendgrid (2) - email
+  - sendgrid (2)
+    - email sending service for confirmations/mock interview link
-  - Monaco Editor (1) - code editor
+  - Monaco Editor (1)
+    - code editor
-  - auth0 (1) - authentication for signup
+  - auth0 (1)
+    - authentication for signup using Google
-  - peerjs (1) - video/audio call
+  - peerjs (1)
+    - video/audio call, webcam
-  - socket.io (1) - chatbox
+  - socket.io (1)
+    - chatbox
-  - jdoodle (1) - code compiler
+  - jdoodle (1)
+    - code compiler
-  - Bee-Queue (3) - Task queue (bonus: challenge factor)
+  - Bee-Queue (3)
+    - Task queue (bonus: challenge factor)

 - (optional) What complexity points will be attempted as bonus for the challenge factor
   - Bee-Queue will be attempted as bonus for the challenge factor